SpadeHeart

 Section 6.
 The duties attendant on the Secretary shall include, among others:

-b. keeping minutes of all Board meetings and membership meetings;
+b. insuring that there are minutes of all Board meetings and membership meetings

-c. notifying the Board members of any regular or special meeting of the Board;
+c. notifying the Board members of any regular or special meetings of the Board

 Section 7.
 The duties of the Treasurer shall include, among others: